git-town/git-town/CONTRIBUTING.md

 ```
 Add a foo feature to "git bar"

-This allows developers to optionally foo their code before
+This automatically foos changes before
-they finally bar it into its own feature branch.
+they get barred into a separate branch.

 Implements #123
 ```